Azure/aks-engine/docs/topics/monitoring.md

 The [Kubernetes Dashboard][kubernetes-dashboard] is a web-based user interface that can visualize cluster metrics.

-The Kubernetes Dashboard addon is not enabled by default for an AKS Engine cluster.
-You must enable it before creating a cluster, as shown in this partial cluster configuration (also known as API model):
+The Dashboard addon is not enabled by default for an AKS Engine cluster.
+You must enable it before creating a cluster, as shown in this partial cluster configuration:

 ```json
 "orchestratorProfile": {